-Worthington, a Democrat, was the representative for Maryland's 3rd congressional district from 1839 to 1841.
+Worthington was the representative for Maryland’s 3rd congressional district and was a Democrat.
+He served from 1839 to 1841.

 From Dec 1831 to Mar 1841, Worthington missed 639 of 1,688 roll call votes, which is 37.9%.
 This is worse than the median of 30.0% among the lifetime records of representatives serving in Mar 1841.
 The chart below reports missed votes over time.